evan-sctg/Computer-Vision-Object-Detection-and-Segmentation/README.md

 Computer Vision Object Detection and Segmentation using Pytorch, TorchVision, TensorBoard

-# Penn-Fudan Pedestrian Detection and Segmentation
+# Pedestrian Detection and Segmentation

-This project demonstrates object detection and instance segmentation on the Penn-Fudan Pedestrian Database using PyTorch and TorchVision.
+This project demonstrates object detection and instance segmentation with a Mask R-CNN using PyTorch and TorchVision.
 It fine-tunes a pre-trained Mask R-CNN model on the Penn-Fudan dataset, which contains 170 images with 345 instances of pedestrians.

 ![alt text](https://github.com/evan-sctg/Computer-Vision-Object-Detection-and-Segmentation/blob/main/pedestrians.png?raw=true)